sailfishos-sony-tama/main/README.md

 After this go a page back, select launcher-combined and enable change icon size.

+### Extending storage

+It is possible to use system partitions that are not used in Sailfish for storage.
+This is for advanced users and corresponding [instructions](extending-storage.md) are given separately.

 ### Backup and recovery

 The port supports backup and recovery when device is booted from recovery boot image.
 This is for advanced users and is available from